Thyroid Function Test

 What should I do with unused lancets?

-If you have lancets that you have no used, put them back in the box with your sample and request form, and send them back to the laboratory.
+If you have lancets that you have not used, please return them to the box with your sample and request form, and then send them back to the laboratory.

-Will I need to speak to a specialist about my thyroid blood test results?
+Will I need to consult a specialist regarding my thyroid blood test results?

-One of our online doctors can discuss your thyroid function blood test results with you and inform you what you need to do next.
+One of our online doctors can discuss your thyroid function blood test results with you and inform you of the next steps to take.

 You can also consult with your GP about your test results.